 General Principle:

-In multi-org environments, minimize the number of Data 360s.
+In multi-org environments, minimize the number of Data 360 orgs.
 Favor Data Cloud One as the default pattern to reduce duplication, enable AI readiness, and simplify governance.

+• Regional compliance.
 A multinational retailer provisions one Data 360 in the EU and another in the US.
-Data 360-to-Data 360 data sharing allows the company to aggregate insights (e.g., loyalty KPIs) to be shared with US HQ while raw data remains local.
+Data 360-to-Data 360 data sharing allows the company to create insights from local data and still share the insight with US headquarters.

-A conglomerate runs separate Data 360s for Retail and Insurance.
-Data sharing between Data 360s allows users to access a single, authoritative source of data without moving or copying.
-With With data sharing between Data 360 orgs, the Insurance org receives Retail’s “High Value Customer” segment for targeted cross-sell campaigns.
+• Business unit collaboration.
+A conglomerate runs separate Data 360 orgs for Retail and Insurance.
+Data sharing between Data 360 orgs allows users to access a single, authoritative source of data without moving or copying.
+With data sharing between Data 360 orgs, the Insurance org receives Retail’s “High-Value Customer” segment for targeted cross-sell campaigns.

+• Mergers and acquisitions.
 A parent company acquires a subsidiary with its own Data 360.
-Maintaining data silos in the short term maintains data security and maintains separate SSOT systems while data sharing between Data 360s allowing selective data collaboration and gives the company time to plan a careful transition.
+With two instances to manage, retaining short-term data silos preserves data security and SSOT integrity.
+Simultaneously, sharing data between two Data 360 instances allows necessary collaboration during the transition.

-A multinational spread across continents provisions individual Data 360s per region.
+• Federated executive dashboards.
+A multinational spread across continents provisions individual Data 360 orgs per region.
 Executives want a federated quarterly performance view.
 Each regional Data 360 shares aggregated calculated insights with an “Executive Org,” enabling enterprise-wide reporting.

 Factor Pros Cons

 Data Residency Supports regional separation while enabling collaboration.
-Does not remove the need to manage multiple Data 360s.
+Does not remove the need to manage multiple Data 360 orgs.

 Data Duplication Zero-copy; no duplication of objects.
 Requires deliberate selection of objects for inclusion in each data share.